What is Bankruptcy?

 Who Declares Bankruptcy

-The individuals and business who file for bankruptcy have far more debts than money to cover them and don’t see that changing anytime soon.
+The individuals and businesses who file for bankruptcy have far more debts than money to cover them, and don’t see that changing anytime soon.
 In 2015, bankruptcy filers owed $113 billion and had assets of $77 billion, most of that being real estate holdings, whose real value is debatable.
-What is surprising is that people – not businesses – are the ones most often seeking help.
-They have taken on financial obligations like a mortgage, auto loan or student loan – or perhaps all three! – and don’t have the income to pay for it.
+What is surprising is that people, not businesses, are the ones most often seeking help.
+They have taken on financial obligations like a mortgage, auto loan, or student loan – or perhaps all three! – and don’t have the income to pay for it.
 There were 844,495 bankruptcy cases filed in 2015, and 97% of them (819,760) were filed by individuals.
 Only 24,375 bankruptcy cases were filed by businesses in 2015.
-Most of the people filing bankruptcy were not particularly wealthy.
-The median income for the 819,760 individuals who filed, was just $34,392 and expenses were just $30,972.
-It is important to understand that while bankruptcy is a chance to start over, it definitely affects your credit and future ability to use money.
-It may prevent or delay foreclosure on a home and repossession of a car and it can also stop wage garnishment and other legal actions creditors use to collect debts, but in the end, there is a price to pay.
+Most of the people filing for bankruptcy were not particularly wealthy.
+The median income for the 819,760 individuals who filed was just $34,392, and expenses were just $30,972.
+It is important to understand that while bankruptcy is a chance to start over, it affects your credit and future ability to use money.
+It may prevent or delay foreclosure on a home and repossession of a car, and it can also stop wage garnishment and other legal actions creditors use to collect debts, but in the end, there is a price to pay.

 When Should I Declare Bankruptcy?